LiquidFiles Documentation

 Regions

 Here is the complete list of different EC2 regions and respective AMI's.
+Latest AMI Version: v4.0.5.
+The system is set to automatically update to the latest version as part of the nightly maintenance.

 Region Location AMI